UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       using: bpy.ops.wm.append(...) then convert this Object into a KX_GameObject to have logic bricks, physics... converted.
 This is meant to replace libload.

-      Note: When you append an Object with a "module" python controller, you need to append the script (Text) corresponding to the module too.

    .. method:: convertBlenderObjectsList(blenderObjectsList, asynchronous)

       Converts all bpy.types.Object inside a python List into its correspondent :class:`KX_GameObject` during runtime.